 - 2 tsp baking powder

-- 1/2 cup Healthy Nutella, peanut butter, or chocolate spread of choice
+- 1/2 cup Homemade Nutella Recipe, or peanut butter, or your favorite chocolate spread of choice

-- 1 1/3 cup sugar or xylitol, unrefined if desired (many readers say liquid sweetener works)
+- 1 1/3 cup regular or unrefined sugar or xylitol, (many readers say liquid sweetener works)

 - 1/4 cup chocolate chips, or more if desired